SebastianMaciel/react-minimalist-form/README.md

 - `isValid`: `true` when the form has no validation errors.
 - `isSubmitting`: `true` while `handleSubmit` is running.
 - `validate`: Run validation and update the errors state.
 Returns a promise that resolves to `true` when the form is valid.
+- `validateField`: Validate a single field and update its error.
+Returns a promise that resolves to `true` when the form has no errors.
 - `dirtyFields`: Object tracking which fields have been modified.
 - `isDirty`: `true` when any field has changed.
 - `touchedFields`: Object tracking which fields have been blurred.